 Career & Growth

 This course will focus on helping you create personalized cover letters and resumes.
 Our goal is to help prepare you for a successful transition from student to working professional, and quickly!
 We’ll provide letters of recommendation that will help you land a job in the dental field.
 And we’ll cover job interview etiquette, rules, and guidelines as well as connect you with our dental network and affiliates.

-Extern hours must be finished to receive your dental assisting Certificate of Completion.
-This course will give you the opportunity to observe and practice as a dental assistant in a general or specialty dental office.
+Extern hours must be finished to graduate our program.
+This course will give you the opportunity to observe and practice as a dental assistant in a general dental office.
 You’ll apply what you’ve learned in our real-world training environment here at New England School Of Dental Assisting.
 Get ready – your new career is just beginning!

-Nervous you wont be able to find an externship?
+Nervous that you won’t be able to find an externship?
 Don’t worry!
-We’ll help you to find a great dental office to complete your externship hours at.
+We’ll help you to find a great dental office to complete your externship hours at- locally!